Got upcoming nuptials? Check out the biggest sustainable wedding trends for 2024 right here!

-According to fashion search platform Lyst, wedding outfits are now surpassing Christmas looks in terms of searches, meaning wedding fashion is a priority for many of us, whether we are brides-to-be or guests.
+According to the Pinterest newsroom, wedding outfits are now surpassing Christmas looks in terms of searches, meaning wedding fashion is a priority for many of us, whether we are brides-to-be or guests.

-It found that corsets, basques and bustiers are trending as wedding undergarments, and that ethical wedding rings for women and men, and pre-owned gowns are all also gaining momentum this year.
+Pinterest searches have found that corsets, basques and bustiers are trending as wedding undergarments, and that ethical wedding rings, pre-owned gowns and sustainable wedding favours are all also gaining momentum this year.

-As for accessories, other trend researchers predict wedding guests will be favouring bright hair bands and hair jewellery over traditional pastel-coloured hats and feather fascinators.
+As for accessories, other trend researchers like AW Bridal predict wedding guests will be favouring pretty hair accessories over traditional pastel-coloured hats and feather fascinators.